 - When the crumb passes quality control and is confirmed as No.1 grade, it is packaged and trucked to our manufacturing plant.

-Once it reaches our plant in Mishawaka, Indiana, it's again checked for quality and consistency prior to production.
+Once it reaches our producers in California, Indiana, and South Carolina, it's again checked for quality and consistency prior to production.

 Great!
 We've got recycled rubber.
 What now?

-The raw rubber material is our base cost, however, as you can see, the majority of the price stems from the time and equipment required to breakdown, sort, filter, transport, check and produce your SnapPad.
+The raw rubber material is our base cost, however, as you can see, the majority of the price stems from the materials and labor required to break down, sort, filter, produce, store, and transport your SnapPads.

 As you may know, Origen RV Accessories is a small, family-run, startup company.
 There were a lot of considerations when it came to our pricing model (as you can see!) and we believe we've settled on a price that allows us to grow while delivering value for all of our wonderful customers.

 We are definitely aware of concerns and feedback, which is why we regularly engage in customer surveys.
-In our most recent survey, over 83% of our past customers agreed SnapPads provided above average value for the price they paid, which suggests we're on the right track!
+In our most recent survey, over 85% of our past customers agreed SnapPads provided above-average value for the price they paid, which suggests we're on the right track!

 As we move forward, we'll continue to look for ways to provide value to our customers, both new and existing.
 If you have any other questions about our pricing, please don't hesitate to contact us.